 LA maintains a vigilant focus on security through the use of dedicated information security personnel, deployment of advanced technical controls, and adherence to relevant industry standards and frameworks.
 LA is in a continual security evaluation and review process and is always improving controls, processes and technical systems in a layered security environment.
 This guide provides a non-technical overview of LA’s information security management practices, processes, and controls.
 LA’s information security and risk management activities are designed to ensure the confidentiality, integrity, and availability of LA and its clients’ information.

 LA’s information security management practices, as defined by our policies, standards and procedures, have been implemented in accordance with recognised information security best practices.
-We are aligned with the ISO27001:2013 quality standard and seeking certification.
+We are ISO27001:2013 compliant.
 An information security risk management framework is used to identify, assess, and evaluate information-related risks along with the selection and implementation of related technical, physical, and administrative controls.

 Information security process and control documents are approved by management and updated annually to provide guidance on how to prevent, detect, and respond to information security events and weaknesses, as well as documenting the consequences of non-compliance.